Ethorbit/INI_Backup/README.md

-# ARK-INI-Backup
+# INI_Backup
-With the press of a button you can backup all your game's settings or restore your settings.
-ARK occassionally resets all configurations if you verify the game cache or sometimes after your game crashes, so you can use this program to easily restore your settings again.
+With the push of a button you can backup all INI configurations from a given directory or restore configurations.
+This can be helpful if you have uninstalled a program or verified game cache from Steam and have lost some (or all) configuration files.

+Simply configure the target program & backup its configurations with this simple tool!